jhsu802701/rails_from_scratch_rails5/02-basic_scripts.md

 git add .
 git push origin 1-new_app
 ```
-## J.  .gitignore
+## I.  .gitignore

-## K.  Wrapping Up
+## J.  Wrapping Up
 * At this point, this project only provides the default Splash page of Ruby on Rails.
 The scripts in this chapter will be
 necessary throughout the rest of the project.
 * Set up Heroku.
 (The heroku_upload.sh script doubles as a cheat sheet.)
 Then enter "sh heroku_upload.sh" to upload this app
 to Heroku and then view it.
 * Enter the command "sh git_check.sh".
 There should be no new files or changes left to add.
-* Go to the GitHub repository and issue a pull request for this 1-new_app branch.
+* Go to the GitHub repository and issue a pull request for this 1-basic_scripts branch.
 * Accept this pull request to merge it with the master branch, but do NOT delete this branch.
 * Enter the following commands:
 ```